JulianchoDev/MiPrimerRepo/README.md

 1. Duplicate [this sheets template file](https://docs.google.com/spreadsheets/d/16JH8oNQzK0NUmwslS21Z3WnpvirJCWg8NVTe2k6kjVI/edit#gid=1982867521) (make sure you have editor permissions)
 2. Open the Apps Script project linked to the duplicated sheets file
 3. Add the initially created Apps Script project (the one created in the section above) as library to the duplicated sheets file.
 Make sure to set `HEAD (Development mode)` as `version` and `tm` as the `library identifier`
-4. Add this code snippet in the Sheets Apps Script `Code.gs` file
+4. Add this code snippet in the Sheets Apps Script `Code.gs` file:

 ```js
 tm.init(globalThis);